sgibbes/irwin_incidents_resources_viewer/code_sample/README.md

-Sample code for downloading resources data from IRWIN OAT/NEXT
+Sample code for downloading data from IRWIN

 Replace text with your username/password here:
 `code_sample/main.py:8`